The Children's Home of Cincinnati

 Children's Home provides a full array of Educational and Behavioral Health Treatment Services they provide to Hughes students.

 If you notice warning signs as listed below and are interested in referring your child to The Children's Home, please contact our Hughes team at 513-363-7724 to complete a referral over the phone.
-Referrals can also be obtained and completed by staff members at Hughes.
+Referrals can also be obtained and completed by staff members at Hughes or online.
 Please make sure the form is fully completed before it is turned in.
 Once they obtain a completed referral, The Children's Home team from Hughes will contact the parent to schedule an intake/assessment before counseling can begin.

 - Declining grades; any sudden change in functioning